Things to Do in Gibraltar: The Quick Version

 Fish and chips: It's a British territory, naturally.
 Several chippies serve respectable battered cod and mushy peas.
 Expect £8-12 per portion.

-The Angry Friar — A popular pub on Casemates Square with a sunny terrace.
+The Angry Friar — A popular pub on Main Street opposite The Convent (the Governor's residence), with a sunny terrace.
 Good for a pint of British ale and traditional pub grub (burgers, pies, fish and chips).

 Casemates Square — The main social hub near the port and border, surrounded by restaurants, cafés, and bars with terraces overlooking the water.
 A natural spot to start or end your day — sit, order a drink or lunch, and watch the world pass by.